-An ideal habitat for ball pythons includes the right substrate since they should never live on a bare floor.
+An ideal habitat for ball pythons includes the right ball python bedding since they should never live on a bare floor.
 Ball python requires some factors such as absorbent, odor control, burrowing support, etc.

-In this post, we will help you choose the best pall python substrate by comparing 2 different types of the substrate are Aspen shavings and AstroTurf.
-Looking closely at the pros and cons of each type in detail to determine what is the perfect substrate for your pets.
+In this post, we will help you choose the best bedding for ball python by comparing 2 different types of the substrate are Aspen shavings and AstroTurf.
+Looking closely at the pros and cons of each type in detail to determine what is the best ball python substrate.

 #1 Easy to clean